-This question is both a yes and no. You can have an immediate power of attorney, and it is exactly what it sounds like – it is effective as soon as you sign it.
-You can also have a “springing” power of attorney.
-A springing power of attorney “springs” into effect when an certain event occurs.
+This question is both a yes and no. You can have an immediate POA, and it is exactly what it sounds like – it is effective as soon as you sign it.
+You can also have a “springing” power of attorney, that “springs” into effect when an certain event occurs.
 This is typically when you lose capacity (you can’t make decisions for yourself anymore).
-When we draft springing power of attorneys we typically make them spring into effect when you lose capacity.
+When we draft springing POA we typically make them spring into effect when you lose capacity.
 We define you losing capacity as when one of the following happens: 1) two independent doctors declare you incapacitated, 2) a court declares you incapacitated, or 3) you disappear for 30 days.
 See Ark.
 Code Ann. § 28-68-109.

-Always remember your power of attorney is your agent, that is – they have to do what you tell them.
+Always remember your POA is your agent, that is – they have to do what you tell them.
 You do not have to do what they tell you.

-Your power of attorney can lose their power when one of several events occur: 1) the power of attorney ends based on a specific date in the document, 2) a guardianship over you is established, 3) the power of attorney is revoked, or 4) a court removes the power of attorney.
+Your POA can lose their power when one of several events occur: 1) the POA ends based on a specific date in the document, 2) a guardianship over you is established, 3) the POA is revoked, or 4) a court removes the POA.

-A power of attorney can end for several reasons.
+A POA can end for several reasons.
 The first is that you put an end date on the power of attorney.
 Such as “This power of attorney is valid until January 1, 2045.”
 On January 2, 2045, that power of attorney is no longer valid.
 If a power of attorney is not durable it will end when you lose capacity.

 If the power of attorney was for a limited reason, it will end when the need for the power of attorney is over.
 For instance, a husband and wife are buying a house and the wife is out of town when the title company schedules the closing.
 The wife can sign a power of attorney ahead of time granting the husband the authority to close on the house and nothing else.
 The power of attorney would end after the closing was completed.

-When family members are fighting over power of attorney, one of them might eventually file for guardianship.
-If a court appoints a guardian, this will typically override the power of attorney and the guardian will take control of the person’s assets.
+When family members are fighting over POA, one of them might eventually file for guardianship.
+If a court appoints a guardian, this will typically override the POA and the guardian will take control of the person’s assets.

-You are the principal of the power of attorney and can revoke most powers of attorneys whenever you want – as long as you still have capacity.
-You can also revoke a power of attorney by signing a new power of attorney.
-This only works if the new power of attorney states “all previously executed power of attorneys are hereby revoked.”
-If the new power of attorney does not have that statement in it, the old one stays in effect until you execute a revocation of that power of attorney.
+You are the principal of the POA and can revoke most powers of attorneys whenever you want – as long as you still have capacity.
+You can also revoke a POA by signing a new one.
+This only works if the new one states “all previously executed power of attorneys are hereby revoked.”
+If the new POA does not have that statement in it, the old one stays in effect until you execute a revocation of that power of attorney.

 Yes.
 The agent may resign by giving the principal notice.
 If the principal in incapacitated they can resign by giving conservator or guardian notice (these are court appointed positions, so if you did not go to court, you are not a guardian or conservator).
 If the principal is incapacitated and there is no conservator or guardian, then the principal’s caregiver or someone else that demonstrates a sufficient interest in the principal’s welfare, or a government agency having the authority to protect the principal’s welfare, may be appointed guardian.
 See Ark.
 Code Ann.
 28-68-118.